Tests and Quizzes

 Available Videos: Building a Pool (VIDEO), Create a Random Block and Adding it to a Test (VIDEO)

-When creating a Blackboard assessment (test or quiz), the following three options
+When creating a UTC Learn assessment (test or quiz), the following three options are

 out of the assessment while taking it: